IngloriousCoderz/inglorious-engine/packages/react-store/README.md

   - **Batched mode** - Updates process on a timer (performance optimization)
 - **Redux DevTools Support**: Full integration with Redux DevTools for debugging
 - **Battle-tested**: Built on `react-redux` for proven performance and stability
+- **TypeScript Support**: Optional type safety for those who want it

 ---